Sequential-circuits/facesearcher/README.md

 ## Hardware Required:

 - Nvidia Jetson Nano
-- SSD card with Ubuntu 20.4 Focal installed that comes with Jetpack 4.6.
+- SD card with Ubuntu 20.4 Focal installed that comes with Jetpack 4.6.
 Do NOT install any other Ubuntu as the camera will not work!
 - Robotic Arm kit with 6 axis
 - 6 servos
 - PCA9685 controller